MicrosoftDocs/azure-docs/articles/machine-learning/concept-endpoints-online.md

 To deploy a model, you must have:

-- Model files (or the name and version of a model that's already registered in your workspace).
+- __Model files__ (or the name and version of a model that's already registered in your workspace).
-- A scoring script, that is, code that executes the model on a given input request.
+- A __scoring script__, that is, code that executes the model on a given input request.
 The scoring script receives data submitted to a deployed web service and passes it to the model.
 The script then executes the model and returns its response to the client.
 The scoring script is specific to your model and must understand the data that the model expects as input and returns as output.
-- An environment in which your model runs.
+- An __environment__ in which your model runs.
 The environment can be a Docker image with Conda dependencies or a Dockerfile.
-- Settings to specify the instance type and scaling capacity.
+- Settings to specify the __instance type__ and __scaling capacity__.

+### Key attributes of a deployment

 The following table describes the key attributes of a deployment: